2019

 Oliver Beren Kaul, Kevin Meier and Michael Rohs

-Human-Computer Interaction -- INTERACT 2017: 16th IFIP TC 13 International Conference, Mumbai, India, September 25-29, 2017, Proceedings, Part IVA high level of presence is an important aspect of immersive virtual reality applications.
+Proceedings of the 16th IFIP TC 13 International Conference on Human-Computer Interaction, Part IV - INTERACT '17A high level of presence is an important aspect of immersive virtual reality applications.
 However, presence is difficult to achieve as it depends on the individual user, immersion capabilities of the system (visual, auditory, and tactile) and the concrete application.
 We use a vibrotactile grid around the head in order to further increase the level of presence users feel in virtual reality scenes.
 In a between-groups comparison study the vibrotactile group scored significantly higher in a standardized presence questionnaire compared to the baseline of no tactile feedback.
 This suggests the proposed prototype as an additional tool to increase the level of presence users feel in virtual reality scenes. -

 HapticHead: A Spherical Vibrotactile Grid around the Head for 3D Guidance in Virtual and Augmented Reality